FAQ's

 Bubbles will naturally occur during the mixing process.
 If you are using a drill for a large volume pour, this will draw more air into the resin and cause more bubbles to form.

-Once you begin to pour your resin, bubbles will begin to automatically disperse at the U RESIN Cast & OceanCast are very low viscosity systems, with excellent bubble dispersing properties.
+Once you begin to pour your resin, bubbles will begin to automatically disperse as the U RESIN Cast & OceanCast are very low viscosity systems, with excellent bubble dispersing properties.

 We recommend you avoid excess heating of the resin, as this will increase the resin temperature and can cause a faster exothermic reaction.
 Pour you resin, and allow the resin to flow and self-level and disperse bubbles on its own.
 After 5-10mins with a butane torch (or similar) very lightly move the heat over the resin from approx. 10cm away and hover over the entire surface.
 Keep the heat moving and avoid staying in one spot as this can scorch the resin and cause it to smoke.

-If you have mixed and poured your resin and notice it is smoking, this can be caused from too much heat being added to the resin or by the volume being poured.
+If you have mixed and poured your resin and notice it is smoking, this can be caused from too much heat being added to the resin, temperature or by the volume being poured.

 By constantly applying heat to the resin to remove bubbles, will cause the resin to heat up faster than normal and cause smoke.